 Sometimes as a blogger, you kind of get lost in your journey.
 There is so much to do and so much blogging advice coming at you from every direction.
+It can be so overwhelming that you freeze.
+This is how to get unstuck.

 For me, it's a bit of a roller coaster – there are days that I am overflowing with ideas and other days that I just feel stuck.